 5: PAY SPECIAL ATTENTION TO HOW YOU STACK YOUR LAYERS

 One of the most important aspects of creating an effective multilayer PCB is how you choose to stack your layers.
 Adjacent signal layers should be routed in opposite directions, vertically or horizontally.

 Routing them this way can decrease the likelihood of cross-communication issues.
 Additionally, routing signals in the same direction will send a ton of energy to one side or one area of the multilayer printed circuit board.
 This can result in overheating and render the board useless.

 Also, pay attention to the lamination of the layers.
 This process will join all of the layers together and will add a protective coating on the outside of the condensed board.
 If laminated incorrectly, the board can be exposed to both inner and environmental heat at the same time, which can further increase the likelihood of the board overheating.

 Now that you know some tips for creating multilayer PCBs, here are some of the reasons why your choice to make them will pay off:

 To begin, multilayer PCBs are durable and flexible.
 This is because the material they are usually made of, PTFE, is considered a “soft” material.
 It is easily manipulated to fit into different spaces.
 It is durable because of this.
 It can absorb the impact of a drop, which makes it less likely to break.

 In addition, because multilayer PCBs are essentially several single-layer PCBs laminated together, multilayer PCBs are powerful and compact.
 This has revolutionized the industry, allowing technology to evolve and become more mobile as the years go on.

-Thus concluding, these five tips are sure to make the design and manufacturing of your multilayer PCB a breeze.
+Thus in conclusion, these five tips are sure to make the design and manufacturing of your multilayer PCB a breeze.
 Follow these tips to create a high-quality multilayer PCB.